From Conyers, Ga.

 2015 Tennessee Arts Commission Individual Artist Fellowship

-After graduating high school, Rowser joined Charleston Ballet Theatre for a season before joining Nashville Ballet's second company, NB2, in 2007.
-In her two years as a trainee, she performed with the main company in several series.
+After graduating high school, she joined Charleston Ballet Theatre for a season before joining Nashville Ballet's second company, NB2.
+In her two years as a trainee, she performed with the main company in several series before being promoted to an apprentice.

-Rowser was featured as one of Dance Magazine’s “Top 25 to Watch” in 2013, in addition to being featured in Pointe Magazine and Huffington Post.
-She performed excerpts of Christopher Stuart’s Under the Lights at the Kansas City Dance Festival during the summer of 2014.
-She enjoys teaching ballet to young students and accepted an invitation to teach master classes at Yale University.
-Rowser is currently working toward a degree in communications and was awarded the Individual Artist Fellowship by the Tennessee Arts Commission in 2015 for her artistic achievements.
+Rowser has been named one of Dance Magazine's "Top 25 to Watch" and has been featured in Pointe Magazine, The Washington Post and Huffington Post.
+She has performed in the Kansas City Dance Festival, Spoleto Dance Festival and Spring to Dance in St. Louis.
+When not rehearsing or performing, she enjoys teaching ballet to young students and accepted an invitation to teach master classes at Yale University.
+Rowser was awarded the Individual Artist Fellowship by the Tennessee Arts Commission in 2015 for her artistic achievements.
+Outside of the studio, Rowser enjoys cooking, yoga and exploring Nashville when she is not studying in pursuit of a bachelor's degree in Communications.